Event

 - Sir Vivian Ramsey

-- John Uff CBE KC
+- John Uff QC

 Places will be allocated at the discretion of King’s College London, with a maximum of two students from any one organisation, and applications should be made now to Olivia Nicolaou at [email protected] using the form annexed